Yamasee/skypath-ios-sdk/Documentation/Quick Start Guide.md

 	```
 	![Route Polygon](./Images/route_polygon.jpeg)

 - Viewport.
 A polygon of a visible map area in the app to fetch the right data when it's needed.
 Please keep in mind, that the SDK will try to fetch the data for the viewport as soon as possible after updating `SkyPath.shared.dataQuery.viewport`.
 So to save network traffic consider updating `viewport` when it's actually needed.
 A good place could be when the pilot moved the map manually, released the finger and map stopped moving after animation, or when focused map area is moved by code far from previous focused area.
+Storred in memory, accessible offline until app relaunch.
+The previous viewport data is replaced with a new viewport data.

 	```swift
 	let polygon: [CLLocationCoordinate2D] = []